timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 For your first genuine contribution, we'll focus on documentation.
 Documentation is often sorely needed in open-source projects:

-- the original developer may have written the package for zir own needs, but decided to share it with the world before or without getting around to writing documentation.
+- the original developer may have written the package for xir own needs, but decided to share it with the world before or without getting around to writing documentation.
 - the developer(s) know too much about the internals to write high-quality documentation approachable by outsiders.
 - skills to write good documentation are not necessarily the same skills as writing good code.